i2p/i2p.www/i2p2www/spec/proposals/162-congestion-caps.rst

 =================

 Any published peer information cannot be trusted.
+Caps, like anything else in the Router Info, may be spoofed.
+We never use anything in the Router Info to up-rate a router's perceived capacity.

 Publishing congestion indicators, telling peers to avoid this router, is inherently much more secure than permissive or capacity indicators solicting more tunnels.

-The current bandwidth capacity indicators (L-P, X) are trusted for the purpose of building more tunnels through the peer.
+The current bandwidth capacity indicators (L-P, X) are trusted only to avoid very low-bandwidth routers.
+The "U" (unreachable) cap has a similar effect.

 Any published congestion indicator should have the same effect as rejecting or dropping a tunnel build request, with similar security properties.